Adoramus Te, Christe « Catholic Insight

-On this feast of the Exaltation of the Holy Cross, and in the glow of the days thereafter, here are two musical settings of the refrain Adoramus Te, whose full text runs:
+On this feast of the Exaltation of the Holy Cross, here are two musical settings of the refrain Adoramus Te, whose full text runs:

 Adoramus te, Christe,